747745124/PathTracer/README.md

 make .
 ```

-* Importance Sampling:
+### MIS+NEE:

-The path tracer uses an importance sampling strategy, a mixed PDF of cosine and light sampling with NEE (next-event-estimation).
+The path tracer uses an importance sampling strategy, a mixed PDF of Material PDF and light sampling with NEE (next-event-estimation).

-* Monte Carlo and Post-processing effects:
+### Monte Carlo and Post-processing effects:

 The path tracer supports DoF, motion blur.
 Image filtering and tone-mapping.

-* Materials:
+### Materials:
 1. Marschner Hair
 2. Phong
 3. Dielectric